Published 21 May 2021

 - Provide appropriate training, learning and development for employees.

 - Ensure effective working relationships are in place, both within the authority and with other agencies to safeguard and promote wellbeing, and to share information effectively and appropriately.

-Kent County Council is the lead agency which provides social care services. we are a key partner and have a duty to co-operate in order to protect adults from abuse or neglect.
+3.2 Kent County Council is the lead agency which provides social care services.
+Maidstone Borough Council is a key partner and has a duty to co-operate in order to protect adults from abuse or neglect.
 In exercising their duties Kent County Council must:

 - Make Safeguarding Enquiries: or request others to make them, if an adult is subject to or at risk of abuse or neglect.